-Over the past several years, the AOE has generated multiple tools and resources that facilitate the local-level programmatic response to Act 173.
-These include VTmtss Framework tools (ex: the VTmtss Systems Screener and Driver Diagram), resources tied to Act 173 Systems Levers (ex: the 173 Systems Lever Sub-Framing Documents and Making Connections with VTmtss documents), and professional development opportunities that support the goals of Act 173, as represented in the 2017 District Management Group (DMG) report (ex: DMG scheduling PD and EQ Data Literacy PD Series).
+Over the past several years, the Agency of Education (AOE) has generated multiple tools and resources that facilitate the local-level programmatic response to Act 173.
+These include Vermont Multi-tiered System of Supports (VTmtss) Framework tools (ex: the VTmtss Systems Screener and Driver Diagram that support the state's guidelines for tiered systems of support in the VTmtss Field Guide 2019), resources tied to Act 173 Systems Levers (ex: the 173 Systems Lever Sub-Framing Documents and Making Connections with VTmtss documents), and professional development opportunities that support the goals of Act 173, as represented in the 2017 District Management Group (DMG) report (ex: DMG scheduling PD and EQ Data Literacy PD Series).